af83/ucengine-docs/widgets/widget_management.md

 ## Events
 ### roster.nickname.update

-Sent by an user to set his new nickname
+Sent by a user to set his new nickname

 Metadata       | Description
 ---------------|-------------------------------------------------------------------------------------------------------